Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

         - categories now checked on preset and upload save plus onStartUpload
         - Existence of video file and thumbnail file is checked in uploader
         - If playlist has been deleted from YouTube is NOT CHECKED!
-- Wikipage for settings window (add url to F1 click in settings window!)
+- The settings window wiki page
 - Clone preset button
 - R-click to
     - reset thumbnail
     - show playlist on YouTube
 - Wiki page for developers, pointing out things that i am proud of and that may be useful to others.
+    - The Translations system
+    - Button states(?)